Why people think vegan food doesn’t taste nice

 Which is always the stereotypical question: What can vegans eat?
 Check my recent post on what vegans can eat, to see the true variety and evolution in food options we have to this day.

 To get back to the point, I was hesitant on giving this diet a go due to me feeling that the food options would be limited; I wouldn’t enjoy the vegan foods that I could eat, as I’d miss my “old foods”.
+My number one fear was that I’d have to perpetually eat nasty vegan food.

 I’ve come up with a few reasons as to why the vast majority of people won’t give vegan food, let alone the diet, a go.
-And what the actual reality is in terms of what vegan food has to offer.
+And what the actual reality is in terms of what “nasty” vegan food has to offer.

 Mindset